Osteogenesis imperfecta classification

 People with OI Type IV are moderately affected.
 Type IV can range in severity from relatively few fractures, as in OI Type I, to a more severe form resembling OI Type III.
 Clinical features include:

-- sclerae are often light blue in infancy, but the colour intensity varies - the sclerae may lighten to white later in childhood or early adulthood
+sclerae are often light blue in infancy, but the color intensity varies - the sclerae may lighten to white later in childhood or early adulthood

 Similar to Type IV in appearance and symptoms of OI.
 Dominant inheritance pattern.

 large hypertrophic calluses at the fracture or surgical procedure sites